ScandalTheVandal/V55Cruiser/README.md

  - Adds minor polish where deemed necessary.
 Does not 'improve' the usability of this hunk of metal.

-This thing "does anything but cruiser"
+This thing "does anything but cruise"

 It is garbage on wheels.